CoolFool/alioth/README.md

     2. Install Helm for deploying to Kubernetes (ref: https://helm.sh/docs/intro/install/#through-package-managers)

 ## Development
-  - Assuming the prerequisites are properly satified and you are in the root Project directory, run the following commands to get the Development environment up and running
+  - Assuming the prerequisites are properly satisfied and you are in the root Project directory, run the following commands to get the Development environment up and running
      1. Set up pyenv and poetry: `make deps`
      2. Get the upstream services up and running: `make dev-services`
      3. (Optional) Create a `.env` file for the environment variables that you want to override.
-All the supported environment variabled (OR) settings can be found in `app/settings.py`
+All the supported environment variables (OR) settings can be found in `app/settings.py`
-     4. To start the various services on local w/o docker run:
+     4. To start the various services locally w/o docker run:
           1. `make run-alioth` - Run Alioth API with gunicorn
-          2. `make spawn-ingestion-celery-worker` - Spawn celery ingesetion worker
+          2. `make spawn-ingestion-celery-worker` - Spawn celery ingestion worker
           3. `make spawn-restore-celery-worker` - Spawn celery restoration worker
           4. `make spawn-backup-celery-worker` - Spawn celery backup worker
           5. `make spawn-celery-beat-worker` - Spawn celery beat worker